angelparkour499/onhover-image-zoom/README.md

 # Onhover image zoom

-The code make zoom on the image and place the zoomin in the wished position of the screen
+The code make zoom on the image and place the zoomin in the wished position of the screen [codepen sample](https://codepen.io/queflojera/details/ompPLj)

 ## Slideshow samples